 “…recent research suggests that human societies will experience disruptions to their basic functioning within less than ten years due to climate stress.
 Such disruptions include increased levels of malnutrition, starvation, disease, civil conflict and war – and will not avoid affluent nations.
 This situation makes redundant the reformist approach to sustainable development and related fields of corporate sustainability.
 Instead, a new approach which explores how to reduce harm and not make matters worse is important to develop.
 In support of that challenging, and ultimately personal process, understanding a ‘deep adaptation agenda’ may be useful.”

-Resilience – which asks us “how do we keep what we really want to keep?”
+Resilience – which asks us “what do we need to keep that allows us to survive and potentially flourish?”:

-the resilience of human societies can be conceived as the capacity to adapt to changing circumstances so as to survive with valued norms and behaviors.
+“the resilience of human societies can be conceived as the capacity to adapt to changing circumstances so as to survive with valued norms and behaviors.
 The question is asked “What are the valued norms and behaviors that human societies will wish to maintain as they seek to survive?”.

-Relinquishment – which asks us “what do we need to let go of in order to not make matters worse?”
+Relinquishment – which asks us “what do we need to let go of in order to not make matters worse?”:

 “The concept involves people and communities letting go of certain assets, behaviors, and beliefs where retaining them could make matters worse (e.g. withdrawing from coastlines, shutting down vulnerable industrial facilities, or giving up expectations for certain types of consumption).”

-Restoration – which asks us “what do we bring back to help us with the coming difficulties and tragedies?”
+Restoration – which asks us “what do we bring back to help us with the coming difficulties and tragedies?”:

 “It involves people and communities rediscovering attitudes and approaches to life and organisation that our fossil fuel-based civilization has eroded. (e.g. re-wilding landscapes so they provide more ecological benefits and require less management, changing diets back to match the seasons, rediscovering non-electronically powered forms of play, and increased community-level productivity and support).”